LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 ## Why are people working in library- and information-related roles well suited to SQL?
 Librarianship is about information management.
 We help sort and organise information and we help people find information.
-Most of us go through mediated queries to help people find the information they need e.g. conducting a search via a library catalogue.
-With SQL, you can directly construct your database queries without the constraints (e.g. field name or search limitations) imposed by a mediated search interface.
+Most of us go through mediated queries to help people find the information they need, e.g., conducting a search via a library catalogue.
+With SQL, you can directly construct your database queries without the constraints (e.g., field name or search limitations) imposed by a mediated search interface.
 Librarians are good at searching information so don’t be afraid – constructing queries using SQL is simply a different and more direct way of finding information.